SUTA Tax Explained: What HR and Employers Must Know

 Everything you need to know about SUTA, how it is calculated, and how you can meet SUTA compliance requirements.

-The State Unemployment Tax Act (SUTA) is a kind of payroll tax that employers need to pay, as required by state law.
+The State Unemployment Tax Act (SUTA) is a payroll tax that employers must pay, as required by state law.
 This payroll tax is meant to fund most unemployment benefit programs and is a mandatory employee benefit!

-As an HR department leader, you need to know what is SUTA, how it is calculated, and how you can meet SUTA compliance requirements.
+As an HR department or business leader, you need to know what is SUTA, how it is calculated, and how you can meet SUTA compliance requirements.

 How Is SUTA Calculated?